Arianna 1 (Anastrozole)

 - hot flushes

-- feeling weak or lack of energy
+- feeling weak or lacking energy

 - joint pain or stiffness